Registration numbers are limited in order to provide appropriate physical distance in the classrooms.

 For questions, please contact Martha Busby at firstname.lastname@example.org

-REFUNDS: In order to receive a full refund, requests must be made prior to June 3, 2019.
+REFUNDS: In order to receive a refund, requests must be made prior to the Friday before the event.

 There is no known commercial support for this program.